-Voters use the Borda Count elect one Member of Parliament (MP) per constituency.
 On polling day, voters get a single ballot paper with a list of candidates.
 The voters put a number next to each candidate, with their favourite at number one.
-The rankings are then turned into points.

 The points are converted into points with the candidates ranked last scoring one point, two for being next-to-last and so on.
 The counters add up all the points each candidate receives and the one with the most points is the winner.